dfamonteiro/blog/blog/content/posts/production-load-generator.md

 The methods in this class should be pretty self-explanatory: you setup your load generators and the MES in `SetupAsync`, run the load generators in `RunAsync` until the `cancellationToken` is triggered, and finally revert all MES configurations to their original state in `TeardownAsync`.

-Everything that I've shown so far is just basic infrastructure for running load tests in a standardized manner and doesn't differ that much other publicly available load generators.
-It is nevertheless the foundation on top of which the PLG's load generators run on.
+Everything that I've shown so far is just generic infrastructure for running load tests in a standardized manner and doesn't differ that much from other publicly available load generators.
+It is nevertheless a necessary foundation on top of which the PLG's load generators run on.
+These load generator classes that the PLG provides are tailor-made for simulating manufacturing processes, and are what makes the Production Load Generator truly inovative.

 ### The ProductionLoadGenerator class